sap-tutorials/Tutorials/tutorials/btp-app-events-app-setup-s4hc/btp-app-events-app-setup-s4hc.md

 [ACCORDION-BEGIN [Step 3: ](Test your changes locally)] So, you have added logic to create a new risk when an event for a newly created supplier is received.You have also added logic to update our risks when an event for an updated supplier is received from our SAP HANA Cloud system.
 This is achieved by listening to events from the SAP S/4HANA Cloud system.

-Let's simulate locally business partner creation and update, and see the results:
+Now simulate locally business partner creation and update, and see the results:

 1. Run `cds watch` and open the **Risks** application: [http://localhost:4004/launchpage.html#risks-app](http://localhost:4004/launchpage.html#risks-app).